tlhumphrey2/EasyFastHPCCoAWS/README.md

 Here is a summary of this process:

-1. 1.Make an S3 bucket to copy scripts and ssh pem file.Ã?Â
+1. 1.Make an S3 bucket to copy scripts and ssh pem file.
-2. 2.Copy scripts and ssh pem file into created S3 bucket.Ã?Â
+2. 2.Copy scripts and ssh pem file into created S3 bucket.

 You need s3cmd installed on your Windows machine.
 Installation instructions are given in Appendix A.